grrminator/Easy-GPU-PV/README.md

 If that doesnt work, follow the steps below

-###FOLLOW THE NEXT STEPS IN THIS PRECISE ORDER TO FIX LONG PARSEC BLACK SCREENS:
+###FOLLOW THE NEXT STEPS TO MAKE IT EASIER FOR NETWORKING IN YOUR VM

 1. Open Hyper-V Manager.
 2. On the right side of the screen, select Virtual Switch Manager